 But as I squat like Pocahontas with intestinal problems on one of those mini chairs, I find myself rehearsing the questions I’d really like to ask but don’t dare in case I come across as a babbling neurotic.

-These are the questions I reckon we’d all really like to ask.
+These are the questions to ask at parents evening I reckon we’d all really like answered.

 And all of the above can be neatly summarised in this ONE question.